arduino/help-center-content/content/About Arduino/Courses, Workshops, and Publications/Guidelines-for-content-creation.md

 You are allowed to use screenshots of Arduino IDE in your course content, provided that you mention its source.
 You are also free to use images of Arduino products in your course or publication.

-All editorial content on our website, including text and images, is distributed under an [Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
-This means you can use them on your own derived works, in part or completely, as long as you also adopt the same license.
+All editorial content on our website, including text and images, is distributed under an [Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) license](https://creativecommons.org/licenses/by-sa/3.0/).
+This means you can use them, build upon them, and/or modify them on your own derived works, in part or completely, as long as you also adopt the same license.
+In particular this means that you must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may not apply legal terms or technological measures that restrict third parties from doing anything the license permits.

 * See [Software and Licensing based on Arduino](https://support.arduino.cc/hc/en-us/articles/4415094490770-Distributing-products-based-on-Arduino).